APRS Information Services

 ANSRVR

-ANSRVR allows you to quietly remain joined to a group.
+ANSRVR allows you to remain joined to a group quietly.
 ANSRVR is a great way to send announcements to people interested in the same thing

 To send a message to an announcement group, you can either change the Announcement's CQ Text and poke Send, or send "CQ <Group> Announcement Text" to ANSRVR via a Send Message / Chat.